 - Respect: care and trust of self and others.

-- Spirituality: believing in your core beliefs.
+- Spirituality: believing in their core beliefs.

 I’m curious to know what your three most important values are.
 Especially if they’re not on the list.